 The Data Protection Bill was published in Parliament last week (14.09.17) by Digital Minister Matt Hancock.
-The EU's GDPR are fully incorporated into UK law under what will be known as the the Data Protection Act 2018 - due to come into effect in May-18.
+The EU's GDPR are fully incorporated into UK law under what will be known as the The Data Protection Act 2018 - due to come into effect 25th May 2018.
 One of the biggest differences from The Data Protection Act is the greater liability placed on data processors, which if breached could result in much higher fines of €20 million or 4% of a firm's global turnover (whichever is greater).
 We have created a guide to GDPR and Data Destruction for your information.

 Download our 5 step guide to GDPR and Data Protection.